top of page

 As the Lord liveth, who hath kept me in my way that I went, my countenance hath deceived him to his destruction, and yet hath he not committed sin with me, to defile and shame me

-• It was the spirit of Fornication leading Holefernes in his desire for pleasure and drinking wine only ministered unto the spirit of Fornication working in him to commit a shameful act (which Judith wasn't will do fulfill lest she shame herself):
+• It was the spirit of Fornication leading Holefernes in his desire for pleasure and drinking wine only ministered unto the spirit of Fornication working in him to commit a shameful act (which Judith wasn't willing to fulfill lest she shame herself):

 Testament of Judah 13:1, 3

 • This helps understand its fornication that leads to working sin without shame.
-Deceit aids Fornication to lead the mind to sin without shame if the person doesn’t preserve modesty (humility):
+Deceit aids Fornication to lead the mind to sin without shame if the person doesn’t preserve modesty (humility) in the fear of the Lord:

 Testament of Judah 13:7-8